DuoSRX/clojure-geeklist/README.md

 A simple wrapper to the Geeklist API in clojure.

+## Installation

+This library is on clojars so you can simply add `[clojure-geeklist "1.0.0-SNAPSHOT"]` to your dependencies in your project.clj.

 See [clj-oauth documentation](http://github.com/mattrepl/clj-oauth) for basic usage of the oauth library.

 ## Example